Green-Software-Foundation/certification/planning/sci-certification-tech-spec.md

       "Earning Criteria".

 ### SCI-specific flow
-- [ ] Insert a row into `sci_approvals` via Supabase.
-Verify the webhook
+- [ ] Call `POST /api/issue-sci-certificate` with valid SCI fields and
-      fires and creates: person row, award row, sci_certifications row with sequential certificate ID, PDF certificate, OG PNG, and sends the SCI-specific email.
+      correct API key.
+Verify it creates: person row, award row, sci_certifications row with sequential certificate ID, PDF certificate, OG PNG, and sends the SCI-specific email.
-- [ ] Insert a second row for the same organization (different software).
+- [ ] Call the endpoint again for the same organization (different software).
       Verify it creates a **new** award (idempotency skipped for SCI), with a new certificate ID (sequence incremented).
+- [ ] Call the endpoint without the API key.
+Verify 401 response.
+- [ ] Call the endpoint with an invalid API key.
+Verify 401 response.